Final four: History

 The term "final four" is most often used in the United States and in sports heavily influenced by that country; elsewhere, only the term "semi-finals" is in common use.
 Previously, it was believed that the phrase "final four" first appeared in print in a 1975 article for the Official Collegiate Basketball Guide, whose author Ed Chay was a sportswriter for the Cleveland Plain Dealer.
 Chay stated that the Marquette basketball team "was one of the final four" during the previous season's tournament.
 The myth that "final four" was first used in 1975 is refuted by the fact that the term "final four" was in widespread use in descriptions of the NCAA basketball tournament by the 1960s.
 For example, Bill Mayer of the Kansas-based Lawrence Daily Journal World wrote in 1966, "What a great year it could be if ...
 KU ... could advance to the NCAA Final Four by winning the regional here."
 The National Collegiate Athletic Association (NCAA) later trademarked the term.

 The oldest and most common use of the term is in reference to the final four teams in the annual NCAA basketball tournaments: each Final Four team is the champion from one of four regions of the tournament.
 These regional champions then travel from the four separate sites of their regional rounds to a common venue for the Final Four.
 A team must advance through multiple rounds of play—typically winning four to five consecutive games in a field of 64 (or 68) teams—to qualify for the Final Four.
 These four teams are matched against each other on the last weekend of the tournament.
 The Final Four of the men's Division I tournament is traditionally held on a Saturday, while the Final Four of the women's Division I tournament is usually played on a Friday.

+During the Final Four of the men's Division I tournament, the national anthem was sung by four student-athletes from the four semi-finalist schools with one student-athlete representing each school.

 The NCAA also uses "Final Four" for other sports besides basketball, such as men's and women's volleyball championships.
 For ice hockey tournaments, the NCAA uses a variation of the term—"Frozen Four".